 The clearest way to take advantage of your popularity is to publicize the number of customers you have, and if you’re growing fast, you could even show the number getting bigger while the visitor is on your site.

-Each new purchase that shows up while you are on their site is a subtle cue that nudges you towards placing an order of your own.
+Social proof popup tools like FOMO and ProveSource can help you create these kinds of site-wide notifications.
+Each new notification that shows up while visitors are on your site is a subtle cue that nudges them towards placing an order of their own.

 Another way to showcase your popularity is to gather reviews on your own site and third-party sites like Trustpilot or Google Customer Reviews.
 A large number of positive reviews is an indicator that there is an even larger group of satisfied customers who haven’t left reviews of their own.
 When your prospects see these reviews, they will end up thinking to themselves “that many people can’t be wrong,” and it encourages them to become a customer as well — by jumping on the bandwagon.